agnwinds/python/docs/sphinx/source/developer/cuda.rst

 Basics
 ------

-Sirocco uses the dense matrix functions in cuSolver, which are accessed through the :code:`cusolverDn.h` header file.
+SIROCCO uses the dense matrix functions in cuSolver, which are accessed through the :code:`cusolverDn.h` header file.
 To use cuSolver, it must first be initialised.
 To do so, we use :code:`cusolverDnCreate` to create a :code:`cuSolverDnHandle_t` variable which is used by cuSolver internally for resource and context management.